 It’s not just fat

 Cellulite is not a build-up of fat.
 Even thin people can have it.
 The link between fat and cellulite is mainly that enlarged fat cells do put pressure on the connective tissue between the fat chambers, which will have an effect on the smoothness and taughtness of the skin.
-Also, if a person is overweight, with large fat deposits, the chances are that that person’s metabolism is sluggish, not to mention the other health risks with being overweight such as diabetes and heart disease.
+Also, if a person is overweight, with large fat deposits, the chances are that that person’s Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… is sluggish, not to mention the other health risks with being overweight such as diabetes and heart disease.
 Keeping the connective tissue strong is also a goal of minimising or reducing cellulite, so that it is able to keep its shape, even if any build-up of fat does take place.

 So exercising and minimising fat build-up do come into any anti-cellulite programme.
 Exercise is also important because it stimulates lymph flow as well as blood circulation.
 Good blood flow will enhance the delivery of oxygen and nutrients to cells, thereby optimising the way they work and the way they get rid of waste products.
 Any attempt to lose fat, however, must be done gradually, as any rapid weight loss will leave skin saggy, especially in older women, whose connective tissue is already thinning due to hormonal changes.
 The best way to achieve steady weight loss is with my Low GL diet.

 How to beat cellulite